Sydney water restrictions

 The good old watering can or bucket is perfectly fine for taking care of your Sir Grange Turf, Sir Walter turf or any other lawn variety.
 If you want to use a hand-held hose, it must be fitted with a trigger nozzle and you may only water before 10 am and after 4 pm.

 Drip irrigation and watering systems that have either automated weather adjustment, rain sensors or soil moisture sensors are fine as well.
 It is important to remember that you cannot use sprinkler systems at all or leave hoses and taps running unattended.

 For new turf owners, you may water for ONE WEEK after your turf is delivered.
-You can apply for a 7-week extension with Sydney Water by emailing [email protected] or visiting their website and applying with their online form.
-Details required in the email can be found in the brochure below.
+You can apply for a 7-week extension with Sydney Water by emailing them here or visiting their website and applying with their online form.

 As with most rules, there are exceptions.
 Recycled water, greywater (water from sinks, washing machines, etc.), rainwater (provided the tank is not hooked up to your drinking water), bore water and river water (with a license) are all okay to use.

 There can be heavy fines for failing to comply so knowing the dos and don’ts is crucial.

 Steps for lawn care

 There are lawn solutions you can implement that will help mitigate the impacts of drought whilst keeping within the restrictions.